Ultimator14/pwn-docker/README.md

 ## Tips

+- If the binary crashes right at the beginning without executing any code, this is an indication that the binary file is not executable.
+This is then also displayed in the option menu.
+- If the binary crashes (e.g. with SIGTRAP) without any obvious reason right at the beginning before the actual code starts, this is an indicator that a library is missing.
+Use the `Shell` option and check the binary with `ldd`.
 - Disable ASLR on the host system with `sysctl kernel.randomize_va_space=0` if required (docker doesn't have permission to change that per default)
 - For ease of use it's nice to have an alias for the container command